Spalding, Lincolnshire: Flowers and vegetables

 Spalding is located at the centre of a major region of flower and vegetable cultivation, due to the rich silty soil, which mainly comprises drained, recovered marshland or estuary.
 There are many garden centres and plant nurseries, as well as a thriving agricultural industry and various vegetable packing plants.
 The main vegetables are potatoes, peas, carrots, wheat, barley, oats, broccoli, spinach, lettuce, cabbage, kale and Brussels sprouts.
 The vast majority of these are sold to large concerns such as supermarkets, with little being available for sale locally.

-Spalding has a popular, reasonably-sized, market every Tuesday and Saturday and on the first Saturday in every month a farmers market.
-Local fruit and vegetable shop Booth's sells much local produce to Spalding's citizens.
-They sell all major fruit and vegetables ranging from the famous, locally grown 'Boston' potatoes to imported rarities such as custard apples.